-Menlo Ventures into data-driven health care investing with its newest partner
+Menlo Ventures dives into data-driven health care investing with its newest partner

-Report: North Korean hackers stole South Korean and U.S. war plans
+North Korean hackers stole South Korean and U.S. war plans

 Like a lot of firms, the 41-year-old venture firm Menlo Ventures has decided to jump into health care investing after a long hiatus, hiring a new partner Greg Yap, to lead the charge.